jgeorgex/CV/README.md

 I've thrived during the immersive and demanding course and particularly enjoyed working collaboratively with equally ambitious, focused and fun people.

 Being a great dev means you never stop learning.
-I'm continuing my development by working on personal projects with Express, Node, Jest, Cypress and API's.
+I'm continuing my development by working on personal projects with JavaScript, Express, Node, Jest, Cypress and API's.
 I'm  now looking forward to joining a team building larger-scale commercial projects.

 ## Projects